PATIENT GUIDEDENTAL TOURISMIMPLANTS

 The quality of the answers will tell you almost everything you need to know.

-This guide was written by Dra.
-Carolina Macareno, a specialist in oral rehabilitation, aesthetics, and implantology, practicing in El Poblado, Medellín, with more than 17 years of clinical experience treating patients from the United States, Panama, Puerto Rico, Canada, and across Latin America.
+This guide was written by Dr. Carolina Macareno, a specialist in oral rehabilitation, aesthetics, and implantology, practicing in El Poblado, Medellín, with more than 17 years of clinical experience treating patients from the United States, Panama, Puerto Rico, Canada, and across Latin America.

-Her degree and specialization are registered in RETHUS, Colombia's National Registry of Health Professionals — the official registry any patient can consult to confirm that a professional is licensed to practice.
+Her degree and specialization are registered in RETHUS, Colombia National Registry of Health Professionals — the official registry any patient can consult to confirm that a professional is licensed to practice.
 Her training includes a dental degree from Universidad El Bosque, a specialization in oral rehabilitation and aesthetics from Universidad CES, and a specialization in implantology from Universidad FACOP.

 Ready to find out if treatment in Medellín is right for you?